vincehacks/Front-End/GIT.md

 1. Working Area
 2. The files that are also not in your staging area, not handled by git
-3. Also called “untracked files”
+3. Also called “un-tracked files”
 4. Staging Area
 5. Aka the index or cache
 6. This is how git knows what will change between the current commit and the next commit